cloudberrydb/cloudberrydb-site/docs/start-and-stop-cbdb-database.md

 ## Start the Coordinator in maintenance mode

 Start only the coordinator to perform maintenance or administrative tasks without affecting data on the segments.

-Maintenance mode should only be used with direction from VMware Technical Support.
-For example, you could connect to a database only on the coordinator instance in maintenance mode and edit system catalog settings.
+For example, you can connect to a database only on the coordinator instance in maintenance mode and edit system catalog settings.

 1. Run `gpstart` using the -m option: